Nike Dunk Low Flyknit

 The Nike Dunk Low Flyknit is a unisex shoe that is offered in men's sizes.
-The gentlemen can choose from sizes 4 to 15, while the ladies who want to cop should go one size down from their regular shoe size.
+Ladies who want to cop should go one size down from their regular shoe size.
 The kick's Flyknit upper is constructed to fit true to size.

 The timeless design of the Nike Dunk Low Flyknit exhibits a wear-with-anything style.
 Its minimal and classic silhouette makes for a kick that's easy to match with an array of casual outfits.
 It could be worn with joggers and a hoodie for the ultimate athleisure ensemble or opt for a pair of chinos, a plain shirt, and a casual blazer for a dressier look for the men.
 Ladies can match it with leggings, shorts, skirts, or dresses for a comfortable yet feminine outfit.